lzh-mb-mod/CinematicCamera/README.md

   Note: Please make sure that `Cinematic Camera` is loaded after `RTS Camera`.
 For now the loading sequence in official launcher is **incorrect**.

-  You use launcher fix mod or use Vortex to sort them automatically.
+  You can use launcher fix mod or use Vortex to sort them automatically.

 - Then play the game as usual.